FIELD MANUAL · ED. 01

 pH Lockout in Hydroponics — Symptoms & Fix

 Multiple deficiencies despite full-strength nutrients signal pH lockout.
-Diagnose the band and restore uptake by holding pH at 5.8–6.2.
+Complete diagnostic chart, per-pH-band symptoms, and recovery protocol.

 BY ROOTLESS FARM